-- 4.5.
+- 4.1.
+The seascape of Pembrokeshire is undergoing change through a number of natural and man-related forces.
+These forces for change are explored and defined to ensure consistent use and to avoid repetition in the individual SCA descriptions. - 4.2.
+Tourism and recreational use of the National Park, whilst one of its core functions, can also have significant impacts, such as erosion of paths, effects of parking and road access, noise from power craft in particular, and impacts on fauna.
+The Pembrokeshire Coastal Forum are working to ensure that adventure activities such as coasteering, kayaking and cliff climbing, do not impact on the environments and wildlife of Pembrokeshire - 4.3.
 A number of areas and settlements have been identified as at risk from the effects of storms and sea level rise over the next decade.
 The shoreline management planning process is largely concerned with managing these flood risks and associated potential impacts.
 Shoreline Management Plans are non-statutory documents.
 The latest plans for the Pembrokeshire coast were prepared in 2000 by WS Atkins.
-New plans are in the process of being developed. - 4.6.
+New plans are in the process of being developed. - 4.4.
 Pembrokeshire is being promoted as a Hub for Marine Renewables.
-Marine energy is being researched with proposals such as tidal turbines in Ramsey Sound. - 4.7.
+Marine energy is being researched with proposals such as tidal turbines in Ramsey Sound. - 4.5.
 The UKNEA examines the trends for change throughout the UK.
 Findings for coastal margins and marine areas are set out below: